yuefan98/nleis.py/README.md

 We are also excited to see contributions that expand the capabilities of `nleis.py`.
 Potential future features include:

 -   EIS and 2nd-NLEIS data processing from the time domain
--   Data validation for 2nd-NLEIS
+-   Data validation for 2nd-NLEIS (Available with v0.3 and later)

 ### Citing nleis.py
 If you use nleis.py in your work, please consider citing our JOSS paper as: